microchip-pic-avr-examples/pic18f25q71-curiosity-hpc-demo-code/README.md

 In this lab, the PIC MCU generates a PWM signal that lights an LED with the potentiometer, thereby controlling the brightness.
 #### Hardware Effects
 Rotate the potentiometer to adjust the brightness of LED D5. <br />
-The ADC value will be printed on UART TX pin which is connected to pin RC6 through PPS.
+The ADC value will be printed on the UART TX pin which is connected to the RC6 pin through PPS.
 Connect RC6 to the TX pin of the Virtual COM port through a jumper wire to use the on-board USB-to-UART serial converter.
 #### Summary
 PWM is a scheme that provides power to a load by quickly switching between fully ON and fully OFF states.
 The PWM signal resembles a square wave, where the high portion of the signal is considered the ON state and the low portion of the signal is considered the OFF state.
 The high portion, also known as the pulse width, can vary in time and is defined in steps.
 A longer, high ON time will illuminate the LED brighter.
 The frequency or period of the PWM does not change.
 The PWM period is defined as the duration of one cycle or the total amount of ON and OFF time combined.
 Another important term to take note of is the PWM duty cycle, which is the ratio of the pulse width to the period and is often expressed in percentage.
 A lower duty cycle corresponds to less power applied and a higher duty cycle corresponds to more power applied.